Feverfew is an herb that has been used traditionally for fevers, as its name denotes, although this effect lacks quality research.

 Migraine headache prevention

 Feverfew is often taken by mouth for the prevention of migraine headaches.
-Laboratory studies show that feverfew can reduce inflammation and prevent blood vessel constriction (squeezing) that may lead to headaches.
-Most of the available human studies are not high quality, and report mixed results.
-However, overall they do suggest that feverfew may reduce the number of headaches that occur in people with frequent migraines.
-A large, well-designed study comparing feverfew to other migraine treatments is needed before a strong recommendation can be made.
+Overall, human research suggests that feverfew may reduce the number of headaches in people with frequent migraines.
+A large, well-designed study comparing feverfew to other migraine treatments is needed before a conclusion can be made.

-It is not clear if feverfew if helpful for treating rheumatoid arthritis symptoms such as joint stiffness or pain.
+It is unclear if feverfew is helpful for treating rheumatoid arthritis symptoms such as joint stiffness or pain.
+Further research is needed.